rougin/valla/README.md

 // Data has passed validation
 ```

-## Dynamic labels, rules
+## Labels, rules

-For more complex scenarios, the `labels` and `rules` methods can be overridden to define labels and rules dynamically:
+For more complex scenarios, the `labels` and `rules` methods can be overridden to define them dynamically:

 ``` php
 use Rougin\Valla\Check;